GermaniumSystem/SafeFTL/README.md

 The script is capable of generating patches for objects in the vanilla assets.pak, modpak files in giraffe_storage/mods, and conventional mods in giraffe_storage/mods.

 #### package.sh
-This is a fairly simple script that makes the packaging process take place in a single script.
+This is a fairly simple script that makes the packaging process happen in a single place.
 The prompts should make it fairly intuitive.

 #### clean.sh
 This script is really a single command to recursively remove all gedit temp files from the project directory.